flaneurette/Emergency-USB-Kit/BOOT-INFO.md

 Try:

-0. Remove any USB applicances, printers, hubs. (only the stick)
+0. Remove any USB appliances, printers, hubs. (only the stick)
 1. Power off completely
 2. Unplug power
 3. Remove battery (if possible)